pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/self-hosted/deployment-options/local-docker.md

   * At least 2 CPU cores,
   * At least 8 GB memory,
   * At least 20GB SSD storage space.
-* MySQL 5.6 database with
+* MySQL 8.0 database with
   * At least 20GB SSD storage space,
-  * A database suer with the folling grants:
+  * A database user with the folling grants:
     * `GRANT ALL PRIVILEGES ON 'pulumi'.* TO 'pulumi'@'%'`
     * `GRANT CREATE USER ON *.* TO 'pulumi'@'%' WITH GRANT OPTION`
 * Object storage (e.g. Minio) with